serenturhal/blinders/README.md

-# Monorepo APIs for Peakee
+# Blinders

+Monorepo, microservice back-end project named Blinders for Peakee - a language learning platform.

+This project is a monorepo microservice back-end written in Golang and Python.
+It's using Terraform for setup provisioning, all the services are hosted on AWS, the main AWS service used is AWS lambda.

 ## Setup

+### Python

+-   [x] Monorepo structure
+-   [x] Setup linter and formatter
+-   [ ] Testing setup
+-   [ ] AWS lambda function
+-   [ ] Terraform deployment
+-   [ ] CI Github Actions
+-   [ ] CD Github Actions

+### Golang

 -   [ ] Monorepo structure
--   [ ] Go lambda function
--   [ ] Python lambda function
--   [ ] Setup linter and formatter for Go
+-   [ ] Setup linter and formatter
--   [ ] Setup linter and formatter for Python
+-   [ ] Testing setup
--   [ ] Testing setup for Go
+-   [ ] AWS lambda function
--   [ ] Testing setup for Python
+-   [ ] Terraform deployment
 -   [ ] CI Github Actions
 -   [ ] CD Github Actions